-The segments are subject to the same accounting principles which are described in the section Basic principles and methods $\bowtie 192 \text{ ff.}$ and which are applicable for the remainder of the consolidated financial statements.
+The segments are subject to the same accounting principles (Basic principles and methods $\boxed{228 \text{ ff.}}$) which are applicable for the remainder of the consolidated financial statements.
 Intra-Group segment transactions are generally conducted at market prices.

 EXPLANATIONS CONCERNING THE INFORMATION BY REGIONS